daveeclark/html-jon-doe-resume-unsolved/README.md

 All the tasks in the requirements are related to the index.html file!
 Consider "Jon Doe" to be replaced with your real first and last name.

-- [ ] Create an html file with the name of "index" in the root of the project
+- [x ] Create an html file with the name of "index" in the root of the project
-- [ ] Add HTML Boilerplate to the document
+- [x ] Add HTML Boilerplate to the document
-- [ ] Set the document title to be "Jon Doe's resume".
+- [x ] Set the document title to be "Jon Doe's resume".
-- [ ] Set the page heading to be "Jon Doe"
+- [x ] Set the page heading to be "Jon Doe"
-- [ ] Add a section heading with the content of "Talented Frontend developer" that represents the desired role.
+- [x ] Add a section heading with the content of "Talented Frontend developer" that represents the desired role.
-- [ ] Add an image with required and important attributes
+- [x ] Add an image with required and important attributes
-  - [ ] The image path should be `https://randomuser.me/api/portraits/men/20.jpg`.
+  - [x ] The image path should be `https://randomuser.me/api/portraits/men/20.jpg`.
 Feel free to change the number in the file name to get a new image.
-  - [ ] The image alternative text should match the page title.
+  - [x ] The image alternative text should match the page title.
-- [ ] Add a section heading with the content of "About Me".
+- [x ] Add a section heading with the content of "About Me".
-- [ ] Add a paragraph of text (50 words at least) as the John Doe's bio.
+- [x ] Add a paragraph of text (50 words at least) as the John Doe's bio.
 You can use random text for the paragraph content.
-- [ ] Add the section heading "My Skills" with h2 tag
+- [x ] Add the section heading "My Skills" with h2 tag
-- [ ] Add the ORDERED list and add 6 random item into it.
+- [o ] Add the ORDERED list and add 6 random item into it.
 (Feel free to use the devslopes website to get the real skill names or use some random skill names)
-- [ ] Add the section heading "My Hobbies" with h2 tag
+- [x ] Add the section heading "My Hobbies" with h2 tag
-- [ ] Add the UNORDERED list of 4 hobbies
+- [o ] Add the UNORDERED list of 4 hobbies
-- [ ] Add the section heading "Contact Me" with h2 tag
+- [x ] Add the section heading "Contact Me" with h2 tag
-- [ ] Add the table of two columns and 4 rows.
+- [x ] Add the table of two columns and 4 rows.
 The first column for every row is the table header with the service name.
 The second column is for the value.
 - [ ] Add Discord as a service and your discord's real username as a value to the table.
 - [ ] Add LinkedIn as a service and your linkedIn's real username as a value to the table.
 Make the value to be a link to your LinkedIn profile page opened in a new tab.
 - [ ] Add Email as a service and your real email as the value.
 Make it to be a link that starts the new email message app.